- Also known as Siamese Fighting Fish

 - IMPORTANT – This type of fish doesn’t like a lot of water current, so make sure very little, if any, exists.

-It’s a must that your keep your males separated in individual tanks that contain no less than 1 litre of water.
+You must keep your males separated in individual tanks that contain no less than 1 litre of water.
 You can put your male bettas in with other types fish that are not known to be aggressive.

 Use caution when mixing your betta in with other fish.
 They can become aggressive with other fish like guppies for instance.

 Female bettas will live quite nicely together in 1 tank or along with other types of aquarium fish.